Uranium Exploration in the Athabasca Basin

 This IsoEnergy Ltd. profile is part of a paid investor education campaign.*

-IsoEnergy has a total of 14 properties in their growing portfolio.
+IsoEnergy has a total of 14 properties in its growing portfolio.
 Of these, five were spun out from NexGen, three were acquired by IsoEnergy and a further six were incorporated into the portfolio through staking.
-Thirteen of IsoEnergy’s properties are located in the Athabasca Basin, and the company is primarily focused on developing its Larocque East, Geiger, Radio and Thorburn Lake properties.
+Thirteen of IsoEnergy’s properties are located in the Athabasca Basin, where the company is primarily focused on developing its Larocque East, Geiger, Radio and Thorburn Lake properties.
 These properties host over 15 historic drill holes that have intersected uranium mineralization which however have never been followed-up and drill testing around these holes is a major priority for the company.

 The Geiger property covers 12,593 hectares of the Athabasca Basin after IsoEnergy expanded the property in late 2017 and early 2018.
-During a drilling program conducted in January 2018, a 15 meter interval with an average grade of 0.03 percent U3O8, 2,600 ppm copper, 998 ppm nickel, 943 ppm zinc and 2.4 g/t silver was discovered.
+During a drilling program conducted in January 2018, a 15-meter interval with an average grade of 0.03 percent uranium, 2,600 ppm copper, 998 ppm nickel, 943 ppm zinc and 2.4 g/t silver was discovered.

 IsoEnergy has the support of an experienced exploration team with a track record of success in targeting basement-hosted mineralization.
 Additionally, the IsoEnergy team, including NexGen founders and board of directors, have been involved in the discovery of two significant uranium ore bodies and over 400 million pounds of uranium.
 Notably, significant shareholders including NexGen, Cameco (NYSE:CCJ;TSXCCO), Orano, and insiders hold approximately 75 percent of the company shares.

 - Focused on finding and developing high-grade uranium projects in the vicinity of the Athabasca Basin’s major high-grade uranium deposits.